knot-inc/LLM-Recruiter-Agents/src/test/jd_refined.md

   - Experience in leading a team as a tech lead/project owner

 - Nice to have
-  - Experience in HR industry (e.g. Developed Application Tracking System)
+  - Experience in HR industry(e.g. Developed Application Tracking System)

 ### Technical Requirements

 - Frontend
   - Next.js(React) - Required
   - TypeScript - Required
-  - Tailwind CSS - Required
+  - Tailwind CSS
-  - Storybook - Optional
+  - Storybook
-  - wagmi.sh - Optional
+  - wagmi.sh
 - Web3

-  - Solidity(foundry-rs) - Optional
+  - Solidity(foundry-rs) - Required
-  - IPFS - Optional
+  - IPFS
-  - Noir(zero knowledge proof) - Optional
+  - Noir(zero knowledge proof)
 - Backend
   - AWS CDK - Required
   - AWS Lambda - Required
-  - GraphQL - Optional
+  - GraphQL - Required
-  - Cognito - Required
+  - Cognito
-  - DynamoDB - Optional
+  - DynamoDB - Required
-  - PostgreSQL - Optional
+  - PostgreSQL
-  - S3 - Optional
+  - S3
-  - Auth0 - Optional
+  - Auth0 - Required
-  - AppSync - Optional
+  - AppSync
-  - AWS Aurora - Optional
+  - AWS Aurora
-  - OpenIDConnect - Optional
+  - OpenIDConnect
-  - Docker - Optional
+  - Docker
-  - Go-lang - Optional
+  - Go-lang
-  - Rust - Optional
+  - Rust
 - Toolings
-  - Git - Optional
+  - Git
-  - Git workflow - Optional
+  - Git workflow
-  - yarn v2 - Optional
+  - yarn v2
-  - Figma - Optional
+  - Figma

 ## Probationary period

 - While maintaining another full-time job, you can work part-time with us for 10-20 hours per week during the 1 month to ensure that you are a good fit for our culture.
-- If you choose to continue working with Noxx after the first month, we will ask you to transition to full-time.
+- If you choose to continue working with Noxx after the first months, we will ask you to transition to full-time.
 - In the probationary period, we evaluate
   - Deliverables and contributions to the team
   - Communication skills